 Solar Farm Community Benefit

-“The Town Council is committed to spending this money on goods or services for the environmental, social or economic benefit of the community” explained Town Mayor Cllr Adrienne Westbrook “This money has been assigned to good effect in financing important initiatives within the town that would otherwise have to be funded through the precept.
+“The Town Council is committed to spending this money on goods or services for the environmental, social or economic benefit of the community” explained Town Mayor Cllr Adrienne Westbrook “This money has been assigned this year to good effect in financing important initiatives within the town that would otherwise have to be funded through the precept.

 We will continue to keep a public record of any further monies received under the terms of this agreement and detail how they are to be spent, and this will be publicised through the press and available to view on the Town Council’s website” added Councillor Westbrook.